Is It Safe to Travel to Hawaii Any Time Soon?

 So when you’re on any island other than the Big Island, vog is the only impact that you’ll experience from the Big Island’s volcanic eruptions.
 Fortunately, the prevailing winds in the Aloha State are trade winds.
 So you won’t experience vog when you’re on any of the other islands, unless there are Kona winds.

 So overall, it’s always generally safe to travel to Hawaii, even with the volcanic eruptions.
 Remember now, it’s been continuously erupting since 1983.
 So this current eruption isn’t new, except that it has been threatening homes once again in remote areas that are prone to threats of lava flows.
 And this is not anything new either.
+Except for the occasional vog, the main islands of Oahu, Maui, Kauai, Molokai and Lanai are unaffected by the volcano.
+And even on the Big Island, it’s business as usual.
+The only exception is Hawaii Volcanoes National Park, the Puna District and nearby areas.
 So don’t let this recent volcanic activity hold you back from your travel to Hawaii.